reachsrirams/openstack-scripts/README.md

    - If the node is of type allinone, execute `sudo bash install.sh allinone`
    - **Note - during the installation of MariaDB, you will be required to enter DB password manually**

+4. Add the host name of the controller to /etc/hosts.
+By default the script uses "controller" as the host name.
+If you had changed the name in Step 1 above, you need to use that.
+   - Execute `sudo bash util/update-etc-hosts.sh <hostname_of_controller>` if the node type is controller.
+   - Execute `sudo bash util/update-etc-hosts.sh <hostname_of_controller> <ip_ofcontroller>` if the node type is either compute or a network node.

-4. Configure OpenStack packages using `sudo bash configure.sh`.
+5. Configure OpenStack packages using `sudo bash configure.sh`.
 The **node type** is detected automatically
    - **Note - during the configuration of MariaDB, you will be required to confirm few DB clean up operations manually**

 ## Updating IP Address ##